Technology is comprised of three subject areas:

 Food Technology further up the school

-At GCSE in the fourth year pupils follow the new OCR food preparation and nutrition specifications.
-It is assessed by two pieces of coursework (15% and 35%) and one written paper (50%).
+At GCSE in the Fourth and Fifth Year pupils follow the OCR Food preparation and nutrition specification.
+It is assessed by two pieces of non-examined assessment (15% and 35%) and one written paper (50%).
 All assessments take place in the Fifth Year.

 It develops pupils’ ability to make informed choices regarding healthy diet and the effect of availability of food products.
 It focuses on developing high level practical skills which are then utilised when they carry out their two pieces of non-examined assessment.